galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Tool profile
 ------------

-Tools should define a recent profile:

-- for new tools IUC requires the most recent Galaxy release
-- tool updates should try to use a profile not older than 2 years.
+Tools should define a recent profile, i.e. a profile not older than 1 year.

 Tool Descriptions
 -----------------